KC-7/car-quiz/README.md

 - **GitHub** - is used to host the website.

+- **Markdown** - is used to format the readme file.

 _________________________________________________________________________________________________________________________________________________________________________________

-## Features
+## Features 🎲 🎮

-- The user is greeted by a streamline quiz home page.
+### Header Bar 👦

 - There is a header bar located at the top of the page that displays a logo, header text and score bar.

+- The score is only displayed once the quize has sorted.
+It displays the total number of correct answers, total number of questions asked and total number of questions in the quiz.

 <img style="display: inline; margin: 25px 0" src="readme-files/images/header.png" alt="Header" width="100%" height="auto" title="Header">

-- The header text is not displayed on smaller devices and the logo is changed to an alternative design.
+- The header text is not displayed on smaller devices and the logo is changed to an alternative design that is better suited to smaller devices.

 <img style="display: inline; margin: 25px 25%" src="readme-files/images/responsive-1.png" alt="Responsive View - Start Quiz" width="50%" height="auto" title="Responsive View - Start Quiz">

+### Collapsible Window ⏬ ⏫

 - There is a collapsible window below the header bar.